gchq/sleeper/docs/common-problems-and-their-solutions.md

 ### Configuration when destroying an instance

-The CDK deployment process offers two configuration options to control the retention of AWS resources when the stack is destroyed:
+The CDK deployment process offers two configuration options that can be used if you wish to delete the entire deployment and start again:

-- Data and Query Buckets: You can configure the deployment to prevent the deletion of the S3 buckets used for tables and query results.
-This is managed by setting the instance property `sleeper.retain.infra.after.destroy`.
+- Data and Query Buckets: You can configure the deployment to delete the S3 buckets used for tables and query results.
+This is managed by setting the instance property `sleeper.retain.infra.after.destroy` to false.

-- CloudWatch Log Groups: Similarly, you can ensure that the associated log groups are retained after the deployment is destroyed.
-This retention is controlled by the instance property `sleeper.retain.logs.after.destroy`.
+- CloudWatch Log Groups: Similarly, you can ensure that the associated log groups are deleted after the deployment is destroyed.
+This is controlled by settng the instance property `sleeper.retain.logs.after.destroy` to false.